-Mitigating the effects of high temperatures have far-reaching implications, not just for the performance and reliability of PCBs, but also for such factors as:
+Mitigating the effects of high temperatures have far-reaching implications, not just for the performance and reliability of high temperature PCBs, but also for such factors as:

-In this article we’ll discuss some design methods and PCB technologies used in fabrication and PCB assembly to help the designer cope with high-temperature applications.
+In this article we’ll discuss some design methods and technologies used in high temperature PCB fabrication and PCB assembly to help the designer cope with high-temperature applications.

 Heavy Copper PCB